| Read Time: 5 minutes | Personal Injury

 Don’t accept a settlement offer without working with a personal injury attorney.
 James Horne Law PA can help evaluate your claim and determine if a settlement is worth accepting.
 Our firm represents various plaintiffs in Florida and is ready to help you next.
 James is a fierce negotiator and won’t hesitate to take your case to trial if it means getting what you deserve.

-Call our office today to schedule a consultation.
+Contact us today to schedule a consultation.

 Author Photo